earthdaily/EDA-Documentation/Console/CatalogUI.md

 ![EarthPlatform Filter Panel](../Images/CatalogUI/Filter.png)

-Below are some images that will give you an idea of how the various tools work.
+Below are some images that will give you an idea of how the various controls work.

 ![EarthPlatform Polygon Area Calculator](../Images/CatalogUI/AreaCalculator.png)